saranshbansal/taxi-driver-allocation-spring-boot-app/README.md

 ---

-## Task 4 (optional)
+## Feature 4 (optional)
-This task is _voluntarily_, if you can't get enough of hacking tech challenges, implement security.
+This task is _voluntarily_, if you can't get enough of the previous challenges, implement security.
 Secure the API so that authentication is needed to access it.
 The details are up to you.

 ---

-Good luck!
-❤️ mytaxi

-_NOTE: Please make sure to not submit any personal data with your tests result.
-Personal data is for example your name, your birth date, email address etc._